4.3. Elements (Lens, Ray Source, …)¶

 Markers

-Markers are Elements for annotations in 3D space.
+Markers are used for annotations in 3D space.

 Element consisting of a point and a label |